aeppling/GameServerWebhookReceiver/README.md

 Create a route and with the Rcon-cli command to send, and set the route as the webhook in the Kexa configuration !

 You can edit this as you wish, and to test the commands you can use the Rcon-cli available here: [gorcon/rcon-cli: RCON client for executing queries on game server. (github.com)](https://github.com/gorcon/rcon-cli)

+## Using Kexa to trigger RCON commands on Logs event

+This will learn you how to call your webhook backend when a specific log appear in your game server logs !
+You will get notify by SMS and will be able to trigger commands into your server

+Once you've set up you Minecraft server and Rcon pods, you can use Kexa script by following this tutorial on Medium :